iurisilvio/notenoughmemory/site/source/2015-05-31-nginx-quick-config.rst

         return 301 https://$host$request_uri;
     }

 Static files
 ============

+Nginx serve some thousands of static files per second, without hiccups.
 Do not make your application serve static files, like images and javascripts.
-Your application is slow, maybe it render the asset for each request.
-Nginx is able to serve some thousands of static files per second, without hiccups.
+Your application is slow, maybe it'll re-render the same asset for each request.

 .. code:: nginx